prog4biol/pfb2019/README.md

 __Comments__:
 Comments are an essential programming practice.
 Making a note of what a line or block of code is doing will help the writer and readers of the code.
 This includes you!

-__#__ :
+__#__
-The pound or hash symbol is used to prepend a comment.
-All characters after the # and to the end of the line are apart of the comment and it will be ignored by python.
+Comments start after a pound or hash symbol.
+All characters after the #, up to the end of the line are part of the comment and are ignored by python.

+The first line of a script starting with `#!` is a special example of a comment that also has the special function in unix of telling the unix shell how to run the script.

 ```python
 #!/usr/bin/python3